 - A voltage detector.
 This will protect you by ensuring that you aren’t working with live wires.

 - A wire stripper.
-Wire strippers are used to remove the outer casing of a wire so it can be connected.
+Wire strippers can remove the insulation from a wire without damaging the wire.

 - Wire connectors.
 You need 3 wire connectors per alarm — many alarms will come with them, so check the box.